JakeWiniski/Regime-Aware-Adaptive-Design-of-Experiment/README.md

 > Stationarity should be treated as a hypothesis to be tested, not as the default assumption of adaptive experimental design.

+### Novelty and scope

+This repository presents a formative proof-of-concept for a **Regime-Aware Adaptive Design of Experiment workflow** intended for dynamic and non-stationary process environments.

+This work **does not claim to introduce a fundamentally new theoretical optimization framework or algorithmic class**.
+Related ideas already exist across fields including:

+- non-stationary Bayesian optimization
+- contextual optimization
+- dynamic optimization
+- adaptive control systems
+- transfer learning
+- changepoint and regime-detection methods

+The contribution of this repository is an **applied synthesis and reproducible prototype** showing how these ideas can be organized into a practical workflow for adaptive experimentation.

+The workflow is framed around a process-learning problem: how should an adaptive experimental system decide **what to remember, what to discount, and what to relearn** when the system being optimized is changing?

+This repository should be interpreted as:

+- a proof-of-concept
+- a hypothesis-generating framework
+- an open technical note
+- a foundation for future experimentation and benchmarking

+It should not currently be interpreted as:

+- a validated production framework
+- a benchmarked state-of-the-art optimization method
+- a claim of algorithmic novelty

+The examples provided use synthetic datasets and simplified assumptions intended to demonstrate behavior and stimulate further development.

 ### Core hypothesis

-The working hypothesis is that an adaptive DoE system can make better recommendations under drift if it uses inferred regime structure to decide **what to remember, what to discount, and what to relearn**.
+The working hypothesis is that an adaptive DoE system can make better recommendations under drift if it uses inferred regime structure to balance:

+- retention of useful historical information
+- discounting of outdated information
+- rapid adaptation to emerging process regimes
+- interpretability for experimental decision making

 In a stationary process, global learning is often desirable because every experiment contributes to the same underlying response surface.
 In a nonstationary process, however, older experiments may become partially misleading.
 A global model may average across incompatible process states, while a purely local model may adapt quickly but lose transferable structure.